treeverse/lakeFS/docs/understand/object-model.md

 other user-defined merge strategies for handling conflicts are on the roadmap.

 ## Concepts unique to lakeFS
-The _underlying storage_ is a location in an object store where lakeFS keeps your objects and some metadata.
+The _underlying storage_ is a location in an object store where lakeFS keeps your objects and some immutable metadata.

 When creating a lakeFS repository, you assign it with a _storage namespace_.
 The repository's storage namespace is a location in the underlying storage where data for this repository